alecjacobson/computer-graphics-raster-images/README.md

 Simulate an image acquired from the Bayer mosaic by taking a 3-channel rgb image and creating a single channel grayscale image composed of interleaved red/green/blue channels.
-The output image should be twice as big (but only one channel).
+The output image should be the same size as the input but only one channel.

 ![`./raster
 ../shared/data/dog.png` should produce this image in